What is a Shaker Kitchen Style?

-Even though it’s a very traditional style, Shaker cabinets are equally at home in a modern kitchen.
+Even though it’s very traditional, the Shaker kitchen cabinet style is equally at home in a modern kitchen.
 Wrap-around solid surface countertops are a sleek way to add a modern touch to your kitchen.
-You can also paint the upper cabinets in a different shade to contrast with lower cabinets for a contemporary two-tone look.
+You can also add white shaker kitchen doors to the upper cabinets to contrast with darker lower cabinets for a two-tone look.

-We’d love to help you create your Shaker kitchen.
-Contact our consultants or visit one of our showrooms to chat with us about your perfect kitchen.
+Click here for more Shaker style kitchen photos or get in touch with us today!
+We’d certainly love to help you create your Shaker kitchen.
+Contact our consultants or visit one of our showrooms to chat with us about your perfect kitchen!